lunokjod/watch/src/UI/widgets/README.md

 This widgets bring to developer to use a conformed user interface Adding rich interface for user interaction made easy, getting values and receiving events

+Application can hold widgets in their propertires, use private/protected/public in a class definition (.hpp file) to define different widgets

 ## Canvas

-Canvas is a base widget, their only function is show their contents on the screen, almost all widgets are based on this
+Canvas is a base widget, their only function is show their contents on the screen, almost all widgets are based on this. cannot receive events

 Usage (on Application constructor):